SOCCER-Project-DEP/vulnman-ansible/README.md

 # Install VirtualBox and Vagrant
 # Then run the following commands
 vagrant up --provision
-# Run the Ansible playbook to deploy everything on the Vagrant machine
+# Run the Ansible playbook to deploy everything on the Vagrant machine ; SEE BELOW
-ansible-playbook -i inventory-vagrant.yml playbooks/deploy-all.yml # -kK for password prompt
+# USE THIS INVENTORY: -i inventory-vagrant.yml
 ```

 VulnMan is tested on: